ekpangmichael/Fast-Food-Delivery-App/README.md

 *   `Production` \- This branch contains the compiled code and is hosted on heroku [Link Here](https://fast-food-api.herokuapp.com/)
 *   `Develop` - Develop branch was used for development
 *   `Feature` This is the feature branch it contains the UI folder and files
-*   `Feature-api` This is the features branch it contains for testing of new features before merging to develop
+*   `Feature-api` This is the api branch it is used for testing of new features before merging to develop
 *   `gh-pages` This branch contains the UI pages for the font-end hosted on github [Link Here](https://ekpangmichael.github.io/Fast-Food-Delivery-App/)

 ## Requirement